mrlibelula/ai-interviewer/README.md

 ## Next task

-- Add timestamps to chatbot messages.
+- Add "read" and timestamps to chatbot messages.
 - When importing new challenge, put an editor near so we can proof the code.
 - How can we determine if a text is code (any language) or just a string.
 - [ok?]
 When placing the wildcard for topic/s, include also the selected topic subtree.